Decicus/twitchtips/_posts/2014-06-28-elgato-game-capture-hd-obs.md

 If 75% of your upload speed equates to 3400kbps, (which is the maximum Twitch will take), then you can set your upload speed to that.

-Be warned however that many people cannot watch a stream with that high bit rate.
+<br>Be warned however that many people cannot watch a stream with that high bit rate.
 For new streamers, a good balance between quality and watchability is 2000kbps.
 You will also need to take into consideration your own internet upload speed.
 If your maximum is 2mbps(2000kbps) then you may want to set your upload to 1500kbps.

 * For audio encoding, select AAC, set the format to 48kHz and select a bit rate.
 Remember, audio bit rate will **ADD to the total bit rate** being streamed to Twitch and your viewers.
 A good balance between quality and bit rate is 96.
 As for Mono or Stereo, the option is up to you, but we recommend stereo.